Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Limit Distribution Theory for Smooth Wasserstein Distance

-A bound similar to \eqref{EQ:expected_bound} and \eqref{EQ:expected_sharp} was derived in \cite[Proposition 1]{Goldfeld2020convergence} with explicit dependence on $\sigma$ and $d$.
-However, unlike the above bound, their dependence on $\sigma$ is not sharp enough to imply the known polynomial rates for the empirical unsmoothed distance.
+A bound similar to \eqref{EQ:expected_bound} and \eqref{EQ:expected_sharp} was derived in Proposition 1 of \citet{Goldfeld2020convergence} with explicit dependence on $\sigma$ and $d$.
+However, their dependence on $\sigma$ is not sharp enough to imply the known polynomial rates for the empirical unsmoothed distance.

 \begin{remark}[Discussion of Condition \eqref{eq: condition W1}] Let $\{ I_{j} \}$ consist of cubes with side length $1$ and integral lattice points as vertices.
 One may then obtain the bound